Uniqueness of form extensions and domination of semigroups: Quadratic forms and domination of semigroups

 \section{Quadratic forms and domination of semigroups}

 Our considerations are cast in the framework of semigroups associated to lower boun\-ded forms.
 The main abstract result of this article (presented in the next section) gives stability of form uniqueness under domination.
-Here domination is meant in the sense of \cite{LSW17} and form uniqueness will be phrased via suitable cores of the form.
+Here domination is meant in the sense of \cite{LSW19} (see also the discussion below) and form uniqueness will be phrased via suitable cores of the form.
 Specifically, these cores will have an ideal property.
-A crucial role is played by forms on $L^2$-spaces satisfying the first Beurling Deny criterion.
+A crucial role is played by forms on $L^2$-spaces satisfying the first Beurling-Deny criterion.
 The necessary background and notation is discussed in this section.
 If not noted otherwise the material can be found in standard textbooks such as \cite{Wei,RS}.